fedi-e2ee/public-key-directory-specification/Specification.md

 # Public Key Directory Specification

-This document defines the FediE2EE-PKD (Fediverse End-to-End Encryption Public Key Directory), which consists of ActivityPub-enabled directory server software, a protocol for communicating with the directory server, and integration with a transparent, append-only data structure (e.g., based on Merkle trees).
+This document defines the Fediverse End-to-End Encryption Public Key Directory (FediE2EE-PKD), which consists of ActivityPub-enabled directory server software, a protocol for communicating with the directory server, and integration with a transparent, append-only data structure (e.g., based on Merkle trees).